-As children continue to develop their sense of humour and language skills you can take music to another level again!
+As children continue to develop and grow, for example in the areas of cognition, co-ordination, comprehension, sense of humour, and language skills, you can take music to another level again!
 Below are lots of children’s music activities, especially for those 4 to 7 years.
 It’s fun to ask children to contribute to the words of a song and fill in the blanks for example.
 This encourages their creativity.
 Social skills are more developed too and so they enjoy group songs and musical activities.
 Make the most of children visitors to your home to involve everyone in some group music – it’s a lot of fun.
 They and you can have enjoyment singing with some musical instruments, even impromptu ones made from things found in the house, to form a band.
 They still love to have you join in the music activities too!

 4 to 7 year olds love to do the actions that go with this one!
-The children characters do the actions in the song and so it’s easy to copy them – it’s also such a catchy, memorable song!
+The children characters do the actions in the video and so it’s easy to copy them – it’s also such a catchy, memorable song!
 The animal characters teach children how to say “hello” in different languages so it’s a great educational opportunity for them to learn in an engaging and interactive way.
-There are versions for Australian/New Zealand children (using “Kia Ora”) an international version which uses “Hola” instead of the Maori word “Kia Ora”.
-Finger puppets to match the animal characters are now also available and using these very much encourages children’s imagination, creative play, language skills, and social interaction.
+There are versions for Australian/New Zealand children (the sheep says the Maori word for “Kia Ora”) and an international version which uses “Hola” instead.
+Finger puppets to match the animal characters are also available and using these very much encourages children’s imagination, creative play, language skills, and social interaction.

 Fast and funny song about the possibilities of where clothes could be worn!
 Featuring a cute monkey band this song is great for “play acting” and expanding on the concept of where clothes could go!
-It appeals to children’s sense of humour.
-Fun one to do for children’s concerts and performances…. just remember to ask us please (we rarely so “no” but like to comply with copyright regs!)
+It appeals to kids’ senses of humour.
+Fun one to do for children’s concerts and performances…. just remember to ask us please (we rarely so “no” but like to comply with copyright regulations!)

 This is a fabulous activity dance for 4 to 7 year olds!
 It moves really quickly and children need to concentrate to follow the directions – great for building concentration, cognition, language, processing, co-ordination, etc. and is just all-round fun to do!
 Also a fabulous “performance or concert” piece for productions – we will usually give permission to use, but do please ask!

-Wonderful marching music in this classic arrangement.
-This song teaches children counting down in thousands from 10,000 until the Duke of York marches to the top of the hill on his own!
 It’s also a fantastic educational experience featuring solo musical instruments, with a brief description of each as well.
-Children can march, imitate the playing of the instruments, and learn at the same time.
+Children can march to the beat of this catchy arrangement, imitate the playing of the instruments, and learn at the same time.
 Encourage their imagination and creativity with this one!

 Both of these songs are sophisticated and interesting musical arrangements – we certainly like to create great listening experiences for children!
-For little ones they are easy to sing along and copy, and the storyline has a twist at the end which really appeals to the older children!
+For little ones they are easy to sing along with, and copy, and the storylines have a twist at the end which really appeals to the older children!
 These songs encourage imagination, interactive and engaging involvement, auditory awareness and can easily have actions done with them.
 Try a “do-si-do” dance, or knee slapping hoe-down actions with the children during parts of “Old MacDonald” – great for co-ordination!
-Row Row Row Your Boat has our signature extra verses featuring the Rainbows and Sunshine animals who appear in other products.
+Row Row Row Your Boat has our signature extra verses featuring the Rainbows and Sunshine animals who appear in other songs and videos too.

 Children’s favourites that are easily recognised.
 Our unique arrangements make for quality and interesting listening and involvement for this age group and Twinkle has new verses involving the sun, the moon, a satellite and a rocket ship.
 Encourage children to add their own verses onto both of these songs and develop their creativity through movement to the lyrics.
 Also, really good listening experiences and we’ve had a lot of feedback about Twinkle as a popular and beautiful lullaby for sleep-time!